ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 -----
 ### Skills
 **Ability**
-:    *   Hold a valid Class 5 driver's license with a clean driving record.
+:    *   Valid Class 5 driver's license with a clean record.
      *   Confident in driving both automatic and manual transmission vehicles.
      *   Familiar with operating pressure washers and vacuum cleaners, ensuring thorough and efficient cleaning processes.
      *   Own a reliable vehicle and maintain it properly, ensuring punctuality and dependability for daily commute to work.

 **Soft Skills**
-:    *   Attentive to detail, ensuring precision in all tasks
+:    *   Attentive to detail, ensuring precision in all tasks.
-     *   Strong team player, capable of collaborating effectively with others
+     *   Strong team player, capable of collaborating effectively with others.
-     *   Exceptional problem-solving abilities to overcome challenges
+     *   Exceptional problem-solving abilities to overcome challenges.
-     *   Efficient time management, ensuring timely completion of projects
+     *   Efficient time management, ensuring timely completion of projects.
-     *   Quick learner, adaptable to new technologies and methodologies
+     *   Quick learner, adaptable to new technologies and methodologies.

 **Software**
 :    *  Microsoft Office (Word, Excel, Powerpoint)